lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 private fun parse(party: String) = proxy.wellKnownPartyFromX500Name(CordaX500Name.parse(party))
         ?: throw IllegalArgumentException("Unknown party name.")
 ```
 `proxy.startTrackedFlow` starts a flow whose progress can be tracked by any `ProgressTracker`s added to the flow.
-The `startTrackedFlow` defined in this class simply delegates to the afore mentioned function and returns its `progress` property; an `Observable<String>` whose events consist of the `ProgressTracker`'s progress.
+The `startTrackedFlow` defined in this class simply delegates to the aforementioned function and returns its `progress` property; an `Observable<String>` whose events consist of the `ProgressTracker`'s progress.

 The `MessageState` that's passed to the flow is created from the `Message` object passed in from the request.
 This is to allow easier input of the message data to the endpoint since it contains less information than the `MessageState` itself. `parse` converts the string X500 name passed in the `Message` into a `CordaX500Name` and then into a `Party` within the network, assuming one exists.